ViciousSquid/Soundboard/README.md

 ## Usage
 Execute main.py

-To load an audio file onto a button, use the "File" menu to choose an audio file.
-Once selected, the corresponding button will display the name of the loaded file.
+Use the "File" menu to load an audio file.
+Once selected, the button will turn green & display the name of the loaded file.

 Suggestions/contributions welcomed